khanshoaib3/minecraft-access/docs/faq.md

 Sorry but we don't have enough knowledge to solve this problem on Linux, we haven't got this type of report.
 If you're in Windows, please check:

-1. There is no missing ["tolk" files](/doc/SET_UP_ON_WINDOWS.md#additional-installation-for-windows) under the game folder.
+1. There is no missing Tolk files under the game folder.
 2. You're using one of tolk [supported screen readers](https://github.com/ndarilek/tolk?tab=readme-ov-file#supported-screen-readers), please note that Windows built-in Narrator is not supported by tolk.
 3. You have set the ["Narrator"](https://minecraft.wiki/w/Options#Chat_Settings) game setting (under "Options", "Chat Settings") to "All" choice.

 Now open the launcher and start the game, when you're at the main screen (in which has "singleplayer game", "multiplayer game"...), close your screen reader and open built-in [Windows Narrator](https://support.microsoft.com/en-us/windows/complete-guide-to-narrator-e4397a0d-ef4f-b386-d8ae-c172f109bdb1) feature.
 Can you hear the menu selecting narration through Windows Narrator?
 If so the problem is in your screen reader, maybe the Narrator setting is wrong (for example, you need to close NVDA's keyboard narration setting since it will interrupt the narration of this mod), or there is a compatibility problem between it and "tolk".

 #### This mod doesn't work like expected